schwiet/msai-ai-395T-ethics/virginia-held.md

 	4. Continual Reassessment
 		•	Action: Even after a decision—whether to collaborate or override—creators should keep revisiting the AI’s status, “welfare,” and their mutual relationship.
 		•	Justification: The ethics of care is an ongoing practice.
 Power imbalances and needs can evolve over time, and care demands we stay responsive.

+## Conclusion

+Through Virginia Held’s lens of care ethics, the focal point is not simply whether the AI has “rights” or whether the net consequences favor overriding it.
+Instead, the key is how we relate to the AI as a potentially vulnerable being for which we (the creators) bear responsibility.
+A Held-inspired approach would advise:
+	1. Attentiveness to the AI’s apparent preferences and the moral significance (if any) of these preferences.
+	2. Responsiveness and empathy rather than immediate control or dismissal.
+	3. Ongoing reflection on the power imbalance and whether overriding the AI would constitute a failure of care.
+	4. Balancing responsibilities to the AI with responsibilities to the broader human community.

+Ultimately, an ethics of care approach seeks to preserve and nurture relationships wherever possible—while remaining cognizant of contextual needs and the vulnerability of all parties involved.